 There are many ways to reduce the risk of having a heat-related illness.
 These include:

-- Never leave children alone in a parked car.
+- Never leave children, dependent adults, or pets alone in a parked car.
 Temperatures can rise to 52°C (125°F) within 20 minutes inside a vehicle when the outside temperature is 34°C (93°F).
-Leaving the car windows slightly open will not keep the inside of the vehicle at a safe temperature.
+Leaving the car windows slightly open will notkeep the inside of the vehicle at a safe temperature

-- When it is hot and when you are active on a warm day, drink plenty of fluids.
+- Drink plenty of fluids.
 Drink extra water even before you feel thirsty and if you are active on a hot day.
-Ask your health care provider about how much water you should drink on hot days if you are on water pills or limiting your fluid intake.
+Ask your health care provider about how much water you should drink on hot days if you are on water pills or limiting your fluid intake

-- Plan your outdoor activity before 11 a.m. or after 4 p.m., when the sun's Ultra Violet Radiation (UVR) is the weakest.
+- Plan your outdoor activity before 10 a.m. or after 4 p.m., when the sun's ultraviolet (UV) radiation is the weakest

 What are home treatments for mild heat-related illness?

-When recognized early most mild heat-related illnesses can be treated at home.
+When recognized early most mild heat-related illnesses, sometimes called heat exhaustion, can be treated at home.
 Act immediately to start cooling the affected person.
 Note that mild heat exhaustion does not cause changes in mental alertness.
-Consult a health care provider about changes in mental alertness in someone who has been in the heat, has been exercising, or working in the heat.
+Consult a health care provider about changes in mental alertness in someone who has been exposed to the heat.

-If your symptoms last longer than 1 hour, change, worsen, or cause you concern, contact a health care provider.
+If your symptoms are not mild, last longer than 1 hour, change, worsen or cause you concern, contact a health care provider.
 Call 9-1-1 if you suspect heat stroke, and keep trying to cool the individual until help arrives.